The Greenberg functor revisited

-\begin{proposition} Let $n\geq 0$ be an integer and let $1\to F\to G\stackrel{\!q}{\to} H \to 1$ be a sequence of $R_{\le n}$-group schemes which are locally of finite type.
-Assume that $q$ is {\rm smooth} and that the given sequence is exact for the fpqc topology on $(\mr{Sch}/R_{\le n})$.
-Then the induced sequence of locally algebraic $k$-group schemes
+be a sequence of $R_{\le n}$-group schemes locally of finite type.
+Assume that $q$ is {\rm smooth} and that the above sequence is exact for the fpqc topology on $(\mr{Sch}/R_{\le n})$.
+Then the induced sequence of $k$-group schemes locally of finite type